opensearch-project/documentation-website/_ml-commons-plugin/conversational-search.md

 ### RAG parameter options

-Use the following options when setting up a RAG pipeline under the `retrieval_augmented_generation` argument:
+Use the following options when setting up a RAG pipeline under the `retrieval_augmented_generation` argument.

 Parameter | Required | Description
 :--- | :--- | :---